readthedocs/readthedocs.org/docs/docs.rst

 	make html

 Please follow these guidelines when updating our docs.
-Let us know if you have any questions or if something isn't clear.
+Let us know if you have any questions or something isn't clear.

 The brand
 ---------